-Application value of 68Ga-PSMA PET/CT in predicting the therapeutic effect and prognosis of 177Lu-EB-PSMA treatment in patients with metastatic castration-resistant prostate cancer
+Value of 68Ga-PSMA PET/CT in evaluating the efficacy and predicting the prognosis of patients with metastatic castration-resistant prostate cancer after 177Lu-EB-PSMA radioligand therapy

-• Objective To explore the value of 68Ga-PSMA PET/CT in efficacy evaluation and prognosis analysis in patients with metastatic castration-resistant prostate cancer (mCRPC) who accepted 177Lu-EB-PSMA RLT.
+• Objective To explore the value of 68Ga-prostate specific membrane antigen (PSMA) PET/CT in the efficacy evaluation and prognosis prediction of patients with metastatic castration-resistant prostate cancer (mCRPC) after 177Lu-Evans blue (EB)-PSMA radioligand therapy (RLT).

-Conclusion The relevant parameters of 68Ga-PSMA PET/CT have significant value for predicting the therapeutic efficacy and survival outcomes in patients with mCRPC undergoing 177Lu-EB-PSMA RLT.
+Conclusion The relevant parameters of 68Ga-PSMA PET/CT exhibit important reference value in the efficacy evaluation and prognosis prediction of patients with mCRPC after 177Lu-EB-PSMA RLT.

 • loading